 Reviews might not be the first thing that strikes your mind; however, they are very powerful in re-engaging your current customer.
 It also increases the conversion rate from social sites and will definitely raise brand awareness.

 Some customer engagement examples for you to demonstrate the ideas.

 There are in fact numerous customer engagement examples that can provide you a clear understanding of ideas and strategies to follow.
-For instance take an example of Amazon, a premium online market which constantly follows up with their customer and often very active in social media.
+For instance take an example of Amazon, a premium online market that constantly follows up with their customer and is often very active in social media.
 They give their departing customer such an offer that he can’t refuse, hence retained by them.
 For more examples try out this… 3 Examples of Successful Customer Engagement Strategies.

-In the end, I would like to conclude that every marketer should emphasize on both its user and consumer to attain successful, transactional business.
+In the end, I would like to conclude that every marketer should emphasize both its user and consumer to attain a successful, transactional business.
 Try out these strategies and please do share the feedback.
 Let us all know what you might experience.